Neo-Nazi murder trial takes surprising turns | DW | 07.12.2020

 Since June 2020, a 47-year-old neo-Nazi named Stephan E. has been on trial accused of murdering Walter Lübcke, a local conservative governor in the city of Kassel.

-The trial has been emotionally grueling: Lübcke's widow and sons have frequently appeared in court as co-plaintiffs, and have even asked the suspect questions directly hoping to find out more about the victim's final moments.
+The trial has been emotionally grueling: Lübcke's widow and sons have frequently appeared in the courtroom, occasionally asking the suspect questions hoping to find out more about the victim's final moments.

 The defendant initially confessed to killing the well-respected politician.
-He also confessed to staking out Lübcke's home on the night of June 1, 2019.
-He saw the 65-year-old sitting on his front porch illuminated by his iPad, approached him from behind, and shot him once in the head.
+He had, he said, staked out Lübcke's home on the night of June 1, 2019, saw the 65-year-old sitting on his front porch illuminated by his iPad, approached him from behind, and shot him in the head.
+The shot was apparently drowned by the noise of a nearby folk festival.

-The motive also seems obvious: Lübcke had been one of the most targeted public figures in Germany's far-right circles since a town hall meeting in Lohfelden in October 2015, where, during Germany's refugee influx that fall, he had come to explain why a new refugee home was being opened in the area.
+The motive also seems obvious: Lübcke had been one of the most hated public figures for Germany's far-right circles since a town hall meeting in Lohfelden in October 2015, where, during Germany's refugee influx that fall, he had made an appearance to explain why a new refugee home was being opened in the area.

 A widely circulated video from the meeting showed the politician saying that anyone who didn't agree with the values of the German constitution was welcome to leave the country.